varrockbank/yew/README.md

 I hope to offload the cognitive overload by "writing the data to disk".
-This "second brain" and "personal knowledge management system" includes a few different workflows / flow states / spaces which require different data structures.
+This "second brain" and "personal knowledge management system" includes a various spaces which involve different workflows, flow states, and data structures.

-1. workflow: diary
+1. space: diary

+   - workflow: log

      - flow state: stream of thought of day-to-day
      - data structure: append-only list of logs, one log file per day.
            This list is chronological.

-2. workflow: diary recap
+   - workflow: recap

-   - flow state: recapping and reflecting on diary entries over a weekly or monthly period
+     - flow state: reflecting on diary entries over some time period
      - data structure: a summary document

-3.workflow: scratchpads
+2. workflow: scratchpads

    - flow state: need to dump ephemeral down before forgetting
    - data structure: a cache

+4. space: journal

-4. workflow: R&D
+    - workflow: R&D
-   - flow state: lots of information that are in flux
+      - flow state: information gathering and organizing
       - data structure: a folder of documents and resources
+    - workflow: learning
+      - flow state: distilling and explaining of a topic.
+The audience can be for the future version of yourself.

-5. workflow: lists
+5. space: lists
    - flow state: shopping lists, TODO lists
    - data structure: mutable lists

-6. workflow: journaling and authoring
-   - flow state: distilling and explaining of a topic.
-The audience can be for the future version of yourself.
+6. space: blog
+   - flow state: publishing finalized documents from journal
    - data structure: editable set of documents

 Software-as-a-services sell a perfected knowledge